 Atomic vs HedgeDoc

-Comparing two open source alternatives to Notion .
+Comparing two open source alternatives to Notion and Evernote .
 Use the comparison below to decide which one fits your needs.

 Atomic